mouafakben/test-technique-gestion-de-recrutement/README.md

-# test-technique-gestion-des-candidatures
+# test-technique-gestion-de-recrutement

-This project is a technical assessment for Sig Service. all the requirements to run the project are listed below.
+## Introduction

+This project is a technical assessment completed as part of the Front-End Developer application process at SIG Service.
+It focuses on building a structured, scalable, and user-friendly interface for managing candidatures while following modern front-end best practices.

 ## Project Setup